 The International Journal of the Book is peer-reviewed, supported by rigorous processes of criterion-referenced article ranking and qualitative commentary, ensuring that only intellectual work of the greatest substance and highest significance is published.

-Publishing in both electronic and print formats, we are committed to expanding the visibility, reach, and impact of research in The International Journal of the Book.
+Publishing in both electronic and print formats, we are committed to expanding the visibility, reach, and impact of research.

 Reviewers are selected on the basis of subject matter and disciplinary expertise.
 All review scores are based on clearly articulated criteria, leading to fairer and more precise feedback.